Say “Sláinte!” to Montréal’s best Irish pubs

-A very authentic slice of Ireland, of their four locations, the original is located in downtown Montréal (where the majority of the city’s Irish pubs are located) and another is conveniently situated on Saint-Laurent Boulevard in the nearby Plateau Mont-Royal district.
+A very authentic slice of Ireland, of their four locations, the original McKibbin's Irish Pub is located in downtown Montréal (where the majority of the city’s Irish pubs are located) and another is conveniently situated on Saint-Laurent Boulevard in the nearby Plateau-Mont-Royal district.
 These spots are always jumping and are standing room only on St. Patty’s.
 (Fun fact: Montréal’s St. Patrick’s Parade has been held since 1824, making it the oldest and largest after NYC’s parade.)
 The McKibbins must-have: sink your teeth into their aptly titled Titanic Burger.

 Hurley’s Irish Pub

 A local favourite (and occasional post-game haunt of Montréal Canadiens staffers and players), Hurley’s Irish Pub on Crescent Street is a darkly lit, winding labyrinth of small rooms and intimate seats tucked into secluded corners.
-They’ve got great draft beers on tap, including some harder-to-find varieties like Murphy’s and Harp, and their food is delicious and wholly authentic.
-Try the Guinness beef stew. – 1225 Crescent Street
+It’s got great draft beers on tap, including some harder-to-find varieties like Murphy’s and Harp, and the food is delicious and wholly authentic.
+Be sure to try the Guinness Beef Stew.

 Ye Olde Orchard Pub and Grill

 A very popular meeting spot with Montrealers of all (legal) ages, Ye Olde Orchard has gone from its original Monkland Village digs to six Montréal-and-area locations.
 Downtown locations of the Ye Olde empire include Ye Olde Orchard on de la Montagne Street, in a beautiful heritage building, and on Prince-Arthur Street, on the Plateau, just steps from Saint-Laurent Boulevard.
-Notably, they all boast very fun staff members, a good beer selection and above-average food.
+Notably, they all boast great staff, a good beer selection and above-average food.

-Lastly, just a little off the beaten path in Montréal’s Notre-Dame-de-Grâce (N.D.G.) neighbourhood, is Honey Martin.
-A homey hole-in-the-wall with consistently great live tunes and a very convivial ambiance, Honey Martin is the real neighbourhood Irish pub deal, as their fiercely loyal clientele will only be too happy to let you know. – 5916 Sherbrooke Street West
+Just a little off the beaten path, in Montréal’s Notre-Dame-de-Grâce (N.D.G.) neighbourhood, is Honey Martin Pub.
+A homey hole-in-the-wall with consistently great live tunes and a very convivial ambiance, Honey Martin is the real neighbourhood Irish pub deal, as the fiercely loyal clientele will only be too happy to let you know.

 Jamie O’Meara, blogger